PharaohTools/ptvirtualize/README.md

 as code in PHP.

 Its easy to write modules for any Operating System but we've begun with Ubuntu and adding more as soon as possible.
-Currently, Phlagrant works smoothly Windows and Ubuntu.
+Currently, PTVirtualize works smoothly Windows and Ubuntu.

 ## Installation

-The preferred way to install any of the Pharaoh apps (including this) is through cleopatra.
-If you install cleopatra on your machine (http://github.com/PharaohTools/cleopatra), then you can install phlagrant using the following:
+The preferred way to install any of the Pharaoh apps (including this) is through ptconfigure.
+If you install ptconfigure on your machine (http://github.com/PharaohTools/ptconfigure), then you can install ptvirtualize using the following:

-sudo cleopatra phlagrant install --yes --guess
+sudo ptconfigure ptvirtualize install --yes --guess

 You can omit the --guess to pick your own installation directory.
-To install phlagrant cli on your machine without cleopatra, do the following.
+To install ptvirtualize cli on your machine without ptconfigure, do the following.
 You'll need to already have php5 and git installed.

-To install phlagrant cli on your machine without cleopatra do the following:
+To install ptvirtualize cli on your machine without ptconfigure do the following:

 sudo apt-get install php5 git

-git clone http://github.com/PharaohTools/phlagrant && sudo php phlagrant/install-silent
+git clone http://github.com/PharaohTools/ptvirtualize && sudo php ptvirtualize/install-silent

 or...

-git clone http://github.com/PharaohTools/phlagrant && sudo php phlagrant/install
+git clone http://github.com/PharaohTools/ptvirtualize && sudo php ptvirtualize/install
 (if you want to choose the install location)

-... that's it, now the phlagrant command should be available at the command line for you.
+... that's it, now the ptvirtualize command should be available at the command line for you.

 ## Usage: